geetheswar-v/mlops2025w_142201025/assignments/assignment-4/README.md

 The dataset used in this project is the **Online Retail Dataset**, provided by the UCI Machine Learning Repository:
 [https://archive.ics.uci.edu/dataset/352/](https://archive.ics.uci.edu/dataset/352/)

-It was accessed using the `ucimlrepo` Python library.

 # Acknowledgment

 I gratefully acknowledge the UCI Machine Learning Repository and the dataset authors.